"The learning of the world is built upon a concept of the self, adjusted to the world's reality."

 This section of the course is one of my favourites.
 It speaks directly to the problem and the solution.

-Below is a great paragraphs from A Course in Miracles, Chapter 31, V - Self-Concept versus Self.
-I recommend you read this section of the last chapter of the text many times.
+Below is the full paragraph from A Course in Miracles, Chapter 31, V - Self-Concept versus Self.
+I recommend you read this section of the text many times.
+It can be very helpful.
 Blessing of Love, Cate

 (7)Concepts are learned.
 They are not natural.
 Apart from learning, they do not exist.
 They are not given, so they must be made.
 Not one of them is true (see, Not one concept is true) and many come from feverish imaginations, hot with hatred and distortions born of fear.
 What is a concept but a thought to which its maker gives a meaning of his own?
 Concepts maintain the world.
 But they can not be used to demonstrate the world is real.
 For all of them are made within the world, born in its shadow, growing in its ways and finally "maturing" in its thought.
 They are ideas of idols, painted with the brushes of the world, which cannot make a single picture representing truth.